SnippexAI/snippex-free-samples/Mike_Mooney/Influence,_New_and_Expanded_by_Robert_B_Cialdini_and_Mike_Mooney.md

 ## 03 | Unlocking the Power of Liking: Influence, Persuasion and Decision-Making

-**_Buckle up, folks!_** We're about to embark on a riveting journey where we unravel the threads of influence and persuasion that weave through our daily lives every single day!
+We're about to embark on a riveting journey where we unravel the threads of influence and persuasion that weave through our daily lives every single day!
 Our exploration today is all about 'Liking' – a powerful tool in the art of influence, one that can shape beliefs, change attitudes, and drive actions.

 Consider this: **People are more likely to be influenced by those they like.** This rule applies even if they've never had close interactions with these individuals.
 For instance, a study showed that when people believed celebrities like George Clooney and Emma Watson supported evolutionary theory, their acceptance of the theory increased, regardless of their age, sex, or religiosity.
 This demonstrates that a simple liking for a communicator can drastically change feelings and beliefs.